wp-plugins/wp-cms-post-control/readme.txt

 Simplify the and customise the write post and page areas of WordPress and just show the controls you need.
 Great for de-cluttering - do you really need those pingback and trackback options... now you can decide what users can see and use!

 You can also disable autosaves, revisions and disable the Flash uploader.

+NEW - Control how many revisions are saved when you are amending your content - stops your database getting clogged up!

 **New to version 2** is the ability to hide different items for each user role - administrator, editor, author and even contributor.